emurze/architecture_and_design_patterns/docs/creational/factory.md

 * Factory is class that usually delegates creation of object *with options*

-* Factory is creational pattern that lets you don't depend on concrete class.
+* Factory is creational pattern that lets you don't depend on concrete class

 * Factory controls mutability of classes